However, gift giving in the workplace can become toxic if not carefully guided, and employees may start to feel uncomfortable.

 - Follow any etiquette rules and policies set out by your employer.

-- As far as the categories of gifts go, something useful or a sign related to business excellence are good avenues to take.
+- Something useful or a sign related to business excellence are good avenues to take.

 For group gifts: